qiaochen/LLM_RAG_papers/README.md

 #### c.
 RAG strategy
 - Jeong, S., Baek, J., Cho, S., Hwang, S. J., & Park, J. C. (2024).
 [Adaptive-RAG: Learning to Adapt Retrieval-Augmented Large Language Models through Question Complexity](https://arxiv.org/pdf/2403.14403.pdf). _arXiv preprint arXiv:2403.14403_.
 >Tailoring RAG strategies for queries at different complexity levels is this work's focus.
 The authors drew our attention to the complexity of user queries.
-They are motivated to categorise queries into different complexity levels, because simple questions (e.g., single hop ) can be addressed using one time retrieval,  while more complex (e.g., multi-hop) queries may need iteratively retrieving references to reach the answers.
-Many queries, however, lies between simple and high complexity, which motivate this work to desi
+They are motivated to categorise queries into different complexity levels, because simple questions (e.g., single hop ) can be addressed using one-step retrieval,  while more complex (e.g., multi-hop) queries may need iteratively retrieving references in multiple steps to reach the answers.
+Many queries, however, lies between simple and high complexity, which motivates this work to design an adaptive strategy to conduct RAG.
+>They

 #### d.
 Evaluation
 - Gao, T., Yen, H., Yu, J., & Chen, D. (2023).
 Enabling large language models to generate text with citations.  _arXiv preprint arXiv:2305.14627_.